BAMresearch/aRTist-handbook/source/gui-menu-bar.rst

 ^^^^^^^^^

-The :guilabel:`Help` menu provides information about the program itself, its installation and its license status.
+The :guilabel:`Help` menu (:numref:`guiHelpMenu`) provides information about the program itself, its installation and its license status.

 .. _guiHelpMenu:
 .. figure:: pictures/gui-menu-help.png